 The school day begins at 8.50 am.
 Reception class children come into their classroom from 8:50 am through the little blue gate that leads into the covered outdoor area.
-They will need to be collected from here at the end of the day which is 3:20 pm.
+They will need to be collected from here at the end of the day which is 3:20 pm, unless they attend our wrap around care.